Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Introduction

 \subsubsection{Algorithmic Ideas.}

 Our first algorithmic ingredient is a new quantity that factors in the potential of reusability for each resource by (computationally) creating an asymmetry between identical units of the resource.
 For resource $i\in I$, consider an arbitrary ordering over its $c_i$ units.
-Let indices $k\in[c_i]$ denote the ordering, with index $k=c_i$ representing the highest ranked unit.
-When a customer is matched to $i$ we treat this as a match with the \emph{highest ranked available unit} of $i$.
-This unit is then unavailable until the customer returns the resource.
-Over time, higher ranked units get matched more often and this induces a difference between units that are otherwise identical.
-Formally, let $z_i(t)$ denote the highest available unit of resource $i\in I$ upon arrival of $t\in T$ and let $S_t$ denote the set of available resources with an edge to $t$.
+Let indices $k\in[c_i]$ denote the ordering, with index $k=c_i$ representing the highest ranked unit. {When a customer is matched to $i$ we treat this as a match to the \emph{highest ranked} unit of $i$ available at the time that the customer arrives.
+This unit is then unavailable until the customer returns the resource.} Over time, higher ranked units get matched more often and this induces a difference between units that are otherwise identical.
+Formally, let $z_i(t)$ denote the highest ranked unit of $i$ that is available just before $t$ arrives and let $S_t$ denote the set of available resources with an edge to $t$.
 Then our algorithm, \emph{Rank Based Allocation} (\dpg), matches $t$ to

+{ with ties broken arbitrarily.} We refer to $ \left(1-g\left(\frac{z_i(t)}{c_i}\right)\right)r_i$ as the \emph{reduced price} for resource $i\in I$ at $t$.
+Observe that \dpg\ is a greedy algorithm on reduced prices.
+Similar to Balance, it turns out that choosing $g(x)=e^{-x}$ gives the best guarantee for a variety of usage distributions.
+Notice that $z_i(t)$ is always at least as large as the remaining inventory $y_i(t)$.
+Therefore, for a given value of $y_i(t)$, the reduced price of $i$ is higher in \dpg\ than in Balance.
+Examples \ref{passivity} -- \ref{passivity2} in Appendix \ref{sec:challenges} numerically demonstrate the difference between RBA and Balance and also show how the reduced prices in \dpg\ can capture the ``effective" inventory of each resource -- the units that are available \emph{and} units that are in use but return ``soon".
+Remarkably, \dpg\ can capture this despite being completely oblivious to usage distributions.